 Employee Performance Review

 One of the key design challenges was presenting employee feedback in a way that allowed individuals to understand their performance in relation to their peers without violating privacy.
+We designed the feedback presentation to be clear, comparative, and yet respectful of colleagues' confidentiality.

 Verbal feedback about the employee